 A compliance framework is a structured set of guidelines that details an organization's processes for maintaining accordance with established regulations, specifications or legislation.
-It outlines the regulatory compliance standards relevant to the organization and the business processes and internal controls the organization has in place to follow to these standards.
+The framework outlines the regulatory compliance standards relevant to the organization and the business processes and internal controls the organization has in place to follow to these standards.

 Such a framework can include communication processes, risk controls and governance practices for maintaining compliance.
 The framework should also specify which compliance processes overlap to help eliminate redundancies.

 As a result, a market has developed to help organizations create comprehensive compliance frameworks.
-The COBIT 5 framework and the Unified Compliance Framework are two popular resources for organizations trying to establish and manage best practices for maintaining corporate compliance.
+The COBIT 5 framework and the Unified Compliance Framework are two resources for organizations trying to establish and manage best practices for maintaining corporate compliance.